msoftware/LDS-006-Lidar-Sensor-Reverse-Engineering/Readme.md

 ## How to use  library

-In this directory: start Virtual Environment, then run 'main.py' **Caution: requires access to hardware**
+In this directory: start Virtual Environment, then run 'main.py'.

+**Caution: requires access to hardware** Best practice is to add user to group *dialout*.

 ```
 . venv/bin/activate